William Frauenglass: Einstein letter

-On May 16, 1953, world-famous scientist Albert Einstein wrote Frauenglass a letter, which the New York Times published on June 12, 1953.
+On May 16, 1953, scientist Albert Einstein wrote Frauenglass a letter, which the New York Times published on June 12, 1953.
 (Einstein had added a postscript stating the letter "need not remain confidential").
 In the letter, Einstein had advised (reported the Times) that "every intellectual called before a Congressional investigating committee should refuse to testify, and 'must be prepared for jail and economic ruin, in short, for the sacrifice of his personal welfare in the interest of the cultural welfare of his country'."

 (During those hearings, Bella Dodd, former member of the Teachers' Union, testified about its communist infiltration and named Dale Zysman as a prominent communist within the union.)

 Frauenglass did refuse to testify further – and he did lose his job.